How to Run a MANCOVA in SPSS

 How to run a MANCOVA in SPSS

 Multivariate Analysis of Covariance (MANCOVA) is similar to an ANCOVA, except there are one or more covariates in the model.
 The model has many assumptions to test for (and therefore, many steps!).
-I’ve outlined the general steps below, but as there is a large amount of output to interpret, you may want to watch the following video on how to run a MANCOVA in SPSS (includes testing for assumptions and reading the output):
+I’ve outlined the general steps below.

 The video shows an example for a dataset of participants, and we want to know the relationship between ages (the independent variable) and two dependent variables: